lilys012/lilys012.github.io/index.md

 layout: default
 ---

 Hello!
-I am a junior student at Seoul National University.
+I am a senior student at Seoul National University.

 I am interested in Natural Language Processing, especially Information Retrieval and Question Answering which can fully interpret the intention of query and retrieve appropriate documents or answer.